OfficeDev/open-xml-docs/docs/how-to-retrieve-a-list-of-the-hidden-worksheets-in-a-spreadsheet.md

     Return returnVal
 ```

-## Retrieving the Collection of Worksheets
+## Retrieve the collection of worksheets

 The <span sdata="cer" target="T:DocumentFormat.OpenXml.Packaging.WorkbookPart">**WorkbookPart**</span> class provides a <span sdata="cer" target="P:DocumentFormat.OpenXml.Packaging.WorkbookPart.Workbook">**Workbook**</span> property, which in turn contains the XML content of the workbook.
 Although the Open XML SDK 2.5 provides the <span sdata="cer" target="P:DocumentFormat.OpenXml.Spreadsheet.Workbook.Sheets">**Sheets**</span> property, which returns a collection of the **Sheet** parts, all the information that you need is provided by the **Sheet** elements within the **Workbook** XML content.
 The following code uses the <span sdata="cer" target="M:DocumentFormat.OpenXml.OpenXmlElement.Descendants``1">**Descendants**</span> generic method of the **Workbook** object to retrieve a collection of **Sheet** objects that contain information about all the sheet child elements of the workbook's XML content.